Where to give notice of a marriage or civil partnership, book an appointment and find out what to bring with you.

 - Documents confirming dissolution or annulment of a civil partnership in the UK;

-- Documents confirming divorce or annulment from outside the British Isles and recognised in the UK;
+- Documents confirming divorce or annulment from outside the British Isles and recognised in the UK (additional fees apply);

-- Documents confirming divorce or annulment of civil partnership obtained outside the UK and recognised by the UK;
+- Documents confirming divorce or annulment of civil partnership obtained outside the UK and recognised by the UK (additional fees apply);

 - Death certificate of spouse or civil partner and the marriage / civil partnership certificate; or